pratik3336/AccessibiltyPlugin/README.md

 How to install - (For drupal)
 1) Install module using composer or normal way
-2) Configure the settings for Open Accessibility /admin/config/user-interface/open-accessibility
+2) Configure the settings for  AccessibilityPlugin /admin/config/user-interface/AccessibilityPlugin
 3) Provide permission for the access configuration page
 4) Place the Open Accessibility Block into your region.